THE TIGERS' FOREST

 Resident countries include: India (extinct Malaysia)

-Drawing: Lena, Year 2 and Matthew, Year 3, South Gosforth First School
+Drawings: Lena, Year 2 and Matthew, Year 3, South Gosforth First School

 Like other vulture species, white-rumped vultures are scavengers feeding on carrion.
 Vultures play a vital role as nature's waste disposal experts, keeping disease at bay.
 Over the last forty years the white-rumped vulture population has plummeted from several million to around 6,000.
 One of the main reasons for the catastrophic loss of many vulture species populations in India is due to the use of diclofenac and other drugs given to livestock which causes kidney failure in vultures.
 Read more: iucnredlist.org/species/22695194/204618615